 Zaintel is a programme within the Social and Health Strategy of the Basque Country Government to support carers and help families with dependent persons with their provision of care.
 Zaintel aims to improve the quality of life of carers and their relatives in a situation of dependency and/or disability, providing personalised information on resources, services and programmes, advice on care, guidelines to promote the well-being and self-care of carers, emotional and psychological support.

 Organisation: Department of Equality, Justice and Social Policies, Regional Government of the Basque Country, Spain

 Presenter: Marian Olabarrieta, Director of Social Services, Department of Equality, Justice and Social Policies, Regional Government of the Basque Country, Spain

 VR for Adults with Autism

 When collaborating with people with disabilities virtual reality (VR) can be used to work on areas such as communication, relationship building and anxiety.
 Since 2019, Specialist Area Autism (Denmark) has explored how VR technology can be used as a tool for collaborating on some of the difficulties that adults with autism often experience.
-The results of the project found four clear cases that show concrete results of the benefits of using VR technology in collaboration with people with autism.
-Attendees will learn how VR technology can be used as a good framework for building relationships between social workers and people with autistic disabilities.
+The results of the project found four clear cases that show concrete results of the benefits of using VR technology in collaboration with people with disabilities.
+Attendees will learn how VR technology can be used as a good framework for building relationships between social workers and people with autism.